clementpoiret/HSF/docs/papers/joss/paper.md

 # Acknowledgements

 We thank the IDRIS and the Genci who allowed us to access the HPE Jean Zay supercomputer.
 We also thank M. Bottlaender for giving us access to T1w and T2w MRI from the SENIOR cohort, and M. Faillot for helping us manually segment the hippocampus.

+The research leading to these results has received funding from the Fondation de France, and the joint NSF/NIH/ANR program "Collaborative Research in Computational Neuroscience" (project HIPLAY7, grant number ANR-16-NEUC-0001-01).

 # References